Latest Tweets

 The Earth Observations for Sustainable Aquaculture (EO4SA) project aims to provide Earth Observations (EO) based products to enhance the sustainability of the aquaculture industry.
 It will develop innovative EO high-level indicators for supporting the sustainable development, regulations and management of aquaculture farming in coastal and offshore waters.
 In particular, it will address four problem areas that impact sustainability of farming activities across pilot sites in Norway, Spain, and the Philippines:

-• Unreported and unregulated aquaculture development and exploitation of marine resources.
+• Mapping aquaculture structures and exploitation of marine resources.

 The project will integrate satellite data with in-situ observations and artificial intelligence models.
 The EO products will be co-designed with early adopters—including regulators, industry stakeholders, and researchers—and deployed on cloud platforms.